flyingpard/protocoltrans/README.md

 protocoltrans
 =============

-a protocol translation program to translate healthcare message to HL7
+This is a protocol translation program to translate healthcare message to HL7.